pfischer-cybersec/PSCodeRepository/README.md

 - **Operating System**: Windows 10, Windows Server, or any compatible platform.
 - **Optional**: Some scripts may require additional modules or dependencies.

+## 💼 Let's Connect

+If you have any questions, suggestions, or just want to connect, feel free to visit my [LinkedIn profile](https://www.linkedin.com/in/pfischer-cybersec/).
+I'm always open to networking and discussions!

 ## ⚠️ **Disclaimer**
 The scripts in this repository are provided "as-is" without any warranties or guarantees.
 Always review and thoroughly test the code in a controlled environment before using it in production.

-## 💼 Let's Connect

-If you have any questions, suggestions, or just want to connect, feel free to visit my [LinkedIn profile]([https://www.linkedin.com/in/your-profile](https://www.linkedin.com/in/pfischer-cybersec/)).
-I'm always open to networking and discussions!